mhawksey/moocinabox/README.md

-moocinabox
+(m)oocinabox
 ==========

-Collection of WordPress plugins and a custom theme educators might find useful if running an open online course (from small to massive)
+Collection of WordPress plugins and a custom theme educators might find useful if running an open online course (small and massive)